jasnphung/portfolio/projects/TicTacToeOutline.md

 3. PHP for server side interactions
 4. PostgreSQL for managing data

-The project was made for CSI 3140, the WWW.
-Struc.
-Techn. & Standards course at the University of Ottawa.
+The project was made for CSI 3140, the WWW Struc Techn & Standards course at the University of Ottawa.
 It went through 4 primary iterations, each corresponding with assignments 1 to 4.

 ### Features
 - Player vs Player gameplay